MuYunyun/create-react-doc/README.md

 **create-react-doc** is very easy to use.
 You don’t need to install or configure tools like webpack or Babel.
 They are preconfigured and hidden so that you can focus on the code.

-you only install it as a package so that you can create your own website or blog.
+You only install it as a package so that you can create your own website or blog.
 You may choose one of the following methods:

 ### npx